 As you can see, impressive maybe by some standard, a display like this relies on fancy footwork, intricate movements, exaggerated steps, abrupt turns and hasty actions.
 It looks busy, garish, farfetched and beat-chasing, but lacks the confidence, serenity, ease, simplicity, naturalness and elegance of the milonguero style.
 And, it does not match the melancholy mood of the music.

-In contrast, the first couple use austere steps to allow themselves to concentrate inwardly on quiet contemplation.
+In contrast, the first couple use austere steps so that they can concentrate inwardly on quiet contemplation.
 The man leads by swinging the woman's body.
 The woman keeps her body tall and straight while swinging it gracefully, allowing its intrinsic, natural beauty manifest itself.

 Audrey Hepburn Said, "Elegance is the only beauty that never fades."
 I am convinced of that.